Hey U X

 Hey U X is the debut studio album by New Zealand singer-songwriter Benee, released on 13 November 2020 by Republic Records.

-Hey U X was primarily written by Benee and frequent collaborator Josh Fountain, who also executive produced the record.
+The album was primarily written by Benee and frequent collaborator Josh Fountain, who also executive produced the record.
 It features guest appearances from Grimes, Lily Allen, Flo Milli, Gus Dapperton, Mallrat and Bakar.

 Supported by four singles—"Night Garden", "Snail", "Plain", and "Kool",—Hey U X debuted and peaked at number two on the NZ Albums Chart and number twenty-two on the ARIA Albums Chart.
 The album received generally positive reviews from critics, with Radio New Zealand listing it among their best albums of 2020.

-Background and release
+Background

 Benee told Billboard that she would be releasing an album in 2020, before formally announcing the release of Hey U X on 15 October 2020.
 She had revealed prior to this that it would differ musically from her existing repertoire, telling Uproxx:

-On the namesake, she told The New Zealand Herald, "'Hey u x' was something that was something that I thought was cute.
+On the namesake, she told The New Zealand Herald, "Hey U X was something that was something that I thought was cute.
 I feel like there's never a word that sums up the whole thing… I try to just find something that's completely relevant."
 The album track "All the Time" features Raglan-based musician Muroki who became the first signee to Benee's record label, Olive, which she established in early October 2020.

+Promotion

+Tour

 Shortly after the announcement of Olive, Benee embarked on a national headlining arena tour of New Zealand after the country had reported no cases of COVID-19.
 She performed eight shows across four cities, with the final show at Spark Arena selling out all 12,000 seats and becoming the first sold-out concert at the venue to be livestreamed to ticketholders.